-During the so-called Golden Era of Bodybuilding, when the D-bol was actually D-bol, the bench press got extremely popular thanks to Arnold’s internationally recognized chest, which is still in the dreams of many people with questionable mental status.
+During the so-called Golden Era of Bodybuilding, when the D-bol was actually D-bol, the bench press got extremely popular thanks to Arnold’s internationally recognized chest which is still in the dreams of many people with a questionable mental status.

-Another quality of the bench press is that it works the main pushers (chest, triceps and front deltoids) truly.
-This is something that cannot be said about the overhead press, which misses the chest.
-As a result the bench press remains one of the lifts that work the most amount of muscle mass in your upper body.
+Another quality of the bench press is that it works the main pushers (chest, triceps and front deltoids) really well.
+This cannot be said about the overhead press because it misses the chest.
+As a result, the bench press remains one of the lifts that work a great amount of muscle mass in your upper body.
 Even the back has to deliver.

-However, that could also be said about other exercises such as dips and push-ups.
+However, that could also be said about other exercises such as dips.
 Thus, the bench press does not offer a package that other movements cannot replicate.
-All cars have tyres.
-Sorry.

 Which exercises can replace the bench press?

-I program the dip as a main lift – not an accessory.
-I have training cycles that I follow, just like you would do with the bench press.
-I personally feel my chest working a lot harder during dips than bench presses, although I don’t think this will be the case with everyone.
-Still, I believe the dip offers at least as much “chest activation” as the bench press.
+I can feel my chest working a lot harder during dips than bench presses although I don’t think this will be the case with everyone.
+Still, I believe that the dip offers at least as much “chest activation” as the bench press.

-Note: You can reduce the required weight by doing push-ups on gymnastic rings or suspension systems.
+Note: You could also do push-ups on gymnastic rings or suspension systems.
 The instability of the rings will torture your chest even more.
-In fact, I learned where my chest is the day after my very first ring push-ups workout.
+In fact, I learned where my chest is the day after my very first ring push-up workout.
 For a week even walking down the stairs was killing most of my chest fibers.
 It’s a brutal exercise for the chest.
-I don’t think that even the dumbbell bench press can replicate it, although they are both pretty similar.
+I don’t think that even the dumbbell bench press can replicate it although they are pretty similar.